hlt-mt/smarterp/docker/README.md

 $> export FBK_ST_DATA_PATH=/home/ubuntu/smarterp/FBK/data
 ```

-2. CREDENTIALS_PATH : it must be assigned with the path of the
+2. CREDENTIALS_PATH (mandatory) : it must be assigned with the path of the
 directory containing the two "ca.pem" (the certificate) and
 "privatekey.pem" (the private key) files, needed for the TLS secure
-WebSocket connection .
+WebSocket connection.

+A third environment variable LINKEDDATA_IP (optional) can be used to
+change the IP of the host running the NE linking service.
+The utilized
+default value is "3.121.98.219" .

+### Start

 At this point, the FBK demo component can be started with the script
 ```bash